mongodb/docs/source/reference/commands.rst

         { sleep: { w: true, secs: <seconds> } }

-   The above command places the :option:`mongod` instance in a "write-lock" state for a specified (i.e. ``<seconds>``) number of seconds.
+   The above command places the :program:`mongod` instance in a "write-lock" state for a specified (i.e. ``<seconds>``) number of seconds.
 Without arguments, :dbcommand:`sleep`, causes a "read lock" for 100 seconds.